I am a psychotherapist, researcher, and activist.

 I took foundational psychology courses at the University of Pennsylvania while employed as a research coordinator at the Aaron T. Beck Psychopathology Research Center (since renamed the Penn Center for the Prevention of Suicide).
-It was there, spending over two years walking into inpatient units to talk with people who had recently attempted suicide, that I found the power of human connection to shine a light on the darkest moments of life.
-It was also at UPenn that I first learned of community psychology and implementation science, fields both dedicated to using social science and systems science to help communities and organizations improve their services through partnership and thoughtful planning.
+It was there, spending over two years listening to the vibrant stories of people who had recently attempted suicide, that I found the power of human connection to shine a light on the darkest moments of life.
+This inspired me to become a therapist and support people through those moments.

 I am originally from the Midwest.
-I now live outside Raleigh with my partner, daughter, and a couple of backyard chickens.
+I now live outside Raleigh with my partner, daughter, overgrown garden, and a couple of backyard chickens.

 Ph.D., Clinical - Community Psychology, University of South Carolina (APA-accredited)